Heroic Warriors

 Two Bad: Double-headed evil strategist (1985)

-Two Bad is one of two two-headed figures released in 1985 (along with Multi-Bot and Modulok).
+Two Bad is one of three two-headed figures released in Masters of the Universe (the others being Multi-Bot and Modulok).

 I never had either of these figures myself, but I was pretty impressed with both of them.
 Two Bad was bizarre looking, and not just because he had two heads.
 He had an enormous barrel chest and his arms were mounted toward the top of his shoulders rather than to the sides.
 His main feature of interest seemed to be his ability to punch himself in the opposing heads.